vEnhance/1802/src/cross.typ

   $ bf(v) times bf(w) = - bf(w) times bf(v) $
   in contrast to the dot product.
   Note the minus sign.
-  (The right rule means that you can't swap your index and middle finger.)
+  (The right hand rule means that you can't swap your index and middle finger.)

   Also, note that $bf(v) times bf(v) = 0$
   (or indeed $bf(v) times bf(w) = 0$ whenever $bf(v)$ and $bf(w)$ are parallel).